gillian-guide/gillian-guide.github.io/docs/extras/modloading.en.md

                         * :material-file:`TBoGTAnims.img`

     ???
 "Configuring the modloader"
         To configure the modloader, edit :material-file-cog:`modloader.ini` in :material-folder:==modloader==.
-Make sure you set the correct priority so you don't have unwanted mods overriding other mods.
+Make sure you set the correct priority so you don't have unwanted mods overriding other mods(higher number - higher priority).
 Make sure mods that should be be injected to TBoGT or TLAD are disabled for IV (Ep0), mods that are for TBoGT are disabled for TLAD (Ep1), and mods that are for TLAD are disabled for TBoGT(Ep2).
 If you have issues - experiment with disabling mods.
         ??? warning "Expected configuration"
             Improved Animations mod will be used for an example.